gabriwl165/python-web-framework/README.md

         self.response_writer(resp)
 ```

-But i encounter a problem, if `format_exception(exc)` had some exception, we weren't handling it, making our socket to still connect and never relase the connection, so, we need to add another try/catch to handle it
+But I encountered a problem: if `format_exception(exc)` throws an exception, we aren't handling it, which causes the socket to stay connected and never release the connection.
+Since covering all bugs is not the focus of this article, and we're simply showing the basic structure of a web framework, we can add another try/catch block to fix it.

 ```python
     async def request_callback_handler(self, method, request, **kwargs):